vadof/Courier-GUI/README.md

 # Courier-GUI
 Courier GUI application is a parcel management system.
-The application is written in JavaFX + MySQL.
+The application is written in JavaFX + JDBC (MySQL).